mbadler/ChronologicalExpressions/README.md

 ~~~
 ShoppingCart.Load  //Event signifies that the user viewed the shopping cart
-^Confirm.Load* // zero or more no Confirmation load events
+!Confirm.Load* // zero or more no Confirmation load events
 $ // end of session
 ~~~